Choi (Jaehyuk) Lab

 About Us

-The goal of the Choi Lab at UT Southwestern to develop novel therapies for immune-related diseases by engineering novel solutions.
-To accomplish this, we first utilize high-dimensional approaches on human disease to identify targetable disease-promoting molecular defects.
-Second, we utilize engineering approaches to reverse these molecular changes.
+The goal of the Choi Lab is to develop novel immunotherapies.
+To accomplish this, we first utilize high-dimensional approaches on human disease samples.
+This approach identifies targetable disease-promoting molecular defects in immune cells.
+Then, we utiize engineering approaches to reverse molecular changes.

 Meet the PI